my-name-is-samael/ffs-order-monitor/README.md

 # Modified ffs-order-monitor
 Modified OrderMonitor Mod for Fast Food Simulator

-This mod is still under development and not meant for non-developer users For those who looking for original version: https://www.nexusmods.com/fastfoodsimulator/mods/23
+This mod is still under development and not meant for non-developer users.

+For those who looking for original version: https://www.nexusmods.com/fastfoodsimulator/mods/23